-Those five are where the math looks the best right now.
-But this list isn't set in stone — a single viral skin or a price crash on a popular knife can shuffle the rankings overnight.
+Those five lead the current snapshot, but the order is never permanent.
+A jump in one knife finish, a drop in a Covert skin, or a fresh market pull can reshuffle the list quickly.
 If you want to see every weapon case with its current price and ROI badge, head over to the full weapon cases page.
 You can also open any of them in the simulator to get a feel for the drop distribution before you spend real money.

 How We Calculate ROI